 Early 2018 Update: Vienna remains a seller’s market with demand outpacing supply.

 Doug Francis is a licensed real estate agent and lives in Vienna.
 He specializes in Vienna and has clients in all price ranges helping them buy and sell homes, often raising their kids and then move on to retirement.

 Search here for New Homes in the Town of Vienna.

 Search the Vienna Real Estate Guide by Price Range:

 (listings are updated every 10 minutes)

 Select a range and click to start the search:

-I have lived and worked in Vienna for over twenty years.
+I have lived and worked in Vienna for over twenty-five years.
 There has been a lot of change as the area has transformed from a sleepy bedroom community of Washington, D.C., to a thriving place where neighbors have fun getting to know each other.
-And the town has continued to evolve with over 90 house projects underway at any given time, a robust restaurant scene, an active town council, and an established small town identity apart from the incredible economic development in nearby Tysons and Reston.
+And the town has continued to evolve with over 90 house projects underway at any given time, a robust restaurant scene, an active town council, and an established small-town identity apart from the incredible economic development in nearby Tysons and Reston.

 Ideally, I enjoy sharing my knowledge and having a few good laughs with clients as we navigate through the Vienna real estate market.

 It’s a good place to live, and I’m happy to talk with you about it anytime.